Chicagobears.com | The Official Website of the Chicago Bears

 Ragone also worked as a quarterbacks coach for the Hartford Colonials in 2010, helping Josh McCown lead the UFL in passer rating and touchdown passes.

-As an NFL player, Ragone spent three seasons as quarterback with the Houston Texans (2003-05) appearing in two games.
+As an NFL player, Ragone spent three seasons as quarterback with the Houston Texans (2003-05).
 He also spent time with the Berlin Thunder in 2005 being named NFL Europe Offensive MVP honors while leading the league in passer rating (97.5) and setting an NFLE record by throwing 174 consecutive passes without an interception.